tedneward/Azgaarnoth/Classes/Wizard/ArcaneExperimenter.md

 # Arcane Tradition: Arcane Experimenter
 The wizardry disciplines tend towards fastidious structure, dedicated study, and cautious experimentation.
 The formulas for new spells and magical items can take decades of research and testing before they are proven stable.

 But there are those who believe to truly learn, to truly understand, requires not only careful analysis but practice; even if that process is considered reckless.
-The quickest way to test if a spell formula works isn’t to pore over it for months or years, assessing its flaws, but to simply try it in a variety of situations and environments, and against a variety of foes.
+The quickest way to test if a spell formula works isn't to pore over it for months or years, assessing its flaws, but to simply try it in a variety of situations and environments, and against a variety of foes.

 Members of this tradition are frequently found in the [School of the Northern Wind](../../Organizations/MageSchools/NorthernWind.md).

 ## Experimenter's Kit
-At 2nd level, you gain proficiency with alchemist’s supplies, a fundamental of arcane experimentation.
+At 2nd level, you gain proficiency with alchemist's supplies, a fundamental of arcane experimentation.

 ## Arcane Superiority
 You push your magic further than other arcane traditions.
 What your magic lacks in elegance, it makes up for in power.